lkananen/raspi-motion-detector/README.md

     <!-- ![Diagram](./assets/Diagram.jpg) -->
 </p>

-## How to run
-Set up the hardware, gather required software, create telegram bot, obtain the bot token and your Telegram chat id.

-### Requirements
+## Requirements
-#### Hardware requirements
+### Hardware requirements
 - Raspberry Pi
 - Raspberry Pi Camera module v2

 The program has been tested to work with Raspberry Pi Camera module v2.
 Other support not guaranteed.

-#### Software requirements
+### Software requirements
 - Python
   - Packages in: `requirements.txt`
+- Telegram
-- Telegram account
+  - An account
+  - A bot user

+## How to run
+Set up the hardware, gather required software, create telegram bot, obtain the bot token and your Telegram chat id.

 ### Step by step instructions
 1. Clone the repository.